bigskysoftware/hypermedia-systems-book/ch08-tricks-of-the-htmx-masters.typ

 which swaps the inner HTML of the element --- tends to cover most use cases.

 We earlier saw situations where we wanted to override the default behavior and use `outerHTML`, for example.
-And, in Chapter 2, we discussed some other swap options beyond these two, `beforebegin`,
+And, in @ch02, we discussed some other swap options beyond these two, `beforebegin`,
 `afterend`, etc.

-In Chapter 5, we also looked at the `swap` delay modifier for `hx-swap`, which allowed us to fade some content out before it was removed from the DOM.
+In @ch05, we also looked at the `swap` delay modifier for `hx-swap`, which allowed us to fade some content out before it was removed from the DOM.

 In addition to these, `hx-swap` offers further control with the following